Chula Vista Settles Class Action Lawsuit for Wireless Phone Tax and Reduces Tax Rate

-The settlement makes cash rebates available to Chula Vista wireless phone users who paid taxes on their wireless phone bills from April 2010 through April 2013.
-And, once the court has finally approved the settlement, the tax rate will be reduced from 5% to 4.75%.
-The City will also clarify how its telephone users tax ordinance applies to wireless phone services.
+The settlement made cash rebates available to Chula Vista wireless phone users who paid taxes on their wireless phone bills from April 2010 through April 2013.
+Additional information about the settlement and claim process is available at http://www.chulavistacellphonetaxsettlement.com.

 Note: The rebate claim period is now closed.